dguyentu/flask-rest-api-template/README.md

 ##### 1. You will need Python runtime version 3 or above installed on your laptop first.

+##### 2. In bash terminal enter the commands to create a virtual environment and activate it.

+#### python3.10 -m venv .venv
+#### source .venv/bin/activate

-##### 2. Open the command palette in VSCODE.
+Open the command palette in VSCODE.
 Select the .venv as your python interpretor.
 #### FilePath: command palette > Python: Select Interpretor > .venv

 ##### 3. Open a new bash in the terminal and run the following command to install all dependecies and libraries.
 Make sure you are in the .venv bash or this will not work.